Be Verbs

 5. It isn't hard. (is not = isn't)

-Point 7: Use are and are not for the pronoun they.
+Point 7: Use are and are not with the pronoun they.

 1. Beth and Bob are my friends.